neildighe/Balsa-Wood-Crane/Balsa Wood Crane Pt.1 9-7-21.md

 # Conclusion/Changes I would Make
 ![image](https://user-images.githubusercontent.com/72219191/132448709-21d620e7-c05c-45d4-950c-9d968bde6509.png)

 I think that this design worked amazingly well.
 I was very economical with my use of balsa wood, with only 3 centimeters worth being left over.
 As well I put trust into both the balsa wood and the superglue, and I was not disappointed.
 It held the 300g weight very easily.
 It was a little wobbly, but I was able to easily support the weight once it was placed carefully.
-The fact tath only one other person in the class of 20 supported the full 300g means that I did something right.
+The fact that only one other person in the class of 20 supported the full 300g means that I did something right.
 If I had more wood, I would definitely add more bracing, but with the amount I was given I feel that I used the correct amount of wood I the right locations.
 If I had to do the project again, I think that I would bring superglue accelerant.
 That would have allowed me to build faster and with less mess.